joannasaw/PyGFS/README.md

 * Note that the gfs_root folder will be ignored, and will be created locally upon running

 INSTRUCTIONS:
-1. Run master_b.py in a terminal
+1. Run shadow_master.pu in a terminal
+2. Run master.py in another terminal
-2. Run chunkserver_b.py in 4 other terminals
+3. Run chunkserver.py in 6 other terminals
-- When requested, input DIFFERENT port values (e.g. 8888, 7777, 6666, 5555)
+- When requested, input port values: 8888, 8887, 8886, 8885, 8884, 8883
-3. Run client_b.py in 2 other terminals
+4. Run client.py in 2 other terminals
-- Input commands: 'list', 'upload', 'write', 'read', 'append' or 'delete (l/w/r/a/d)
+- Input commands: 'list', 'upload', 'create', 'read', 'append' or 'delete (l/u/c/r/a/d) OR
+  Run gui.py in 2 other terminals
+- Use tkinter interface to execute above functions